GregoryGiam/Explore-US-Bikeshare-Data/README.md

 ## Udacity data analyst Bikeshare data
-This project explores Bike share data from 3 differents cities; it uses data from csv files to compute staticts from those 3 cities, also takes user inputs to create an interactive experience.
+This project explores Bike share data from 3 differents cities; it uses data from csv files to compute statistics from those 3 cities, also takes user inputs to create an interactive experience.

 ## Built with
 - Python